qwe2820435o2/SceneGuide/Design/Counting scheme design.md

 ## 1. Background

-Business has statistical counting requirements of different dimensions
+The business has statistical counting requirements of different dimensions

 Now we need to design a general statistical counting scheme